A version of this article was originally posted on 1 July 2015 as Commoditization and the Fallacious “Apples to Apples” Comparison.

 Volume and Routine

 Talk of legal services as commodity has escalated since the broad acceptance of alternative legal service providers and the adoption of formal operations discipline in legal departments to manage legal work at scale.
 These process-oriented approaches benefit from disaggregating work into discrete tasks, and the consequent routinization of managing the individual parts.
 The benefits of approaching legal work in this manner made cost-effective and efficient large-scale document review possible.
 It is now used to enhance services such as contract management and compliance.
-The result is decreased cost and risk associated with process standardization.
+The results are the decreased cost and risk consequent to process standardization.

-In large volume legal work (such as third-party contracts, document review in litigation, or open source software compliance for example), the bespoke artisan approach actually introduces risk through variance – particularly in terms of compliance – while routinization reduces it.
+In large volume legal work (such as third-party contracts management, document review in litigation, or Second Request compliance reviews for M&A), the bespoke artisan approach actually introduces risk through variance – particularly in terms of compliance – while routinization reduces it.
 But does the introduction of process and routine create commodity?

 Commodity: Theory Not Practice

 There is no such thing as a commodity.
 All goods and services are differentiable...the offered product is differentiated though the generic product is identical…The usual presumption about so-called undifferentiated commodities is that they are exceedingly price sensitive.
 A fractionally lower price gets the business.
 That is seldom true except in the imagined world of economics textbooks.
 In the actual world of markets, nothing is exempt from other considerations even when price competition rages...Customers attach value to a product in proportion to its perceived ability to help solve their problems or meet their needs.
 All else is derivative... (emphasis added) (Levitt, 2006)